jpuopolo67/proctor/README.md

 Note that the log file processor recognizes one special pattern: _YYYYMMDD_.
 If you include this string anywhere in the `logfile_name` value, Proctor will replace it with the actual date.
-This enables you to create log files per diem.
+This enables you to create log files per day.

 ### Displaying Configuration Information
 To see basic configuration information, execute the `config` command.
 To display basic information